USS Barnstable County: 1980s

+The LST put to sea the next day, for a week-long exercise at Sierra de Retin, following which the ship anchored at Villefranche, France, for a port visit on 30 June.
+Barnstable County continued east on 6 July, transiting the Straits of Messina on the 8th and mooring at Haifa, Israel, on the 11th.- She then moved southwest on 28 July, for a three-day port visit to Alexandria, Egypt.
+The LST then sailed west and moored at Naples on 6 September to prepare for Exercise Display Determination.
+During that NATO operation, Barnstable County conducted an amphibious exercise with Italian LSTs at Capo Teulado, Sardinia, between 13 and 18 September.
+Later in the month, the LST joined Turkish warships for a transit exercise to Saros Bay, Turkey, where she anchored on the 26th.
+The tank landing ship sailed west on 5 October, transited the Straits of Gibraltar on the 9 and moored at Rota the next day to unload vehicles.
+She then joined Nassau and Shreveport for the move to Lisbon, Portugal, mooring there on 11 October for voyage repairs in the Lisnave Shipyard.
+The next day, a liberty party had an incident ashore that led to the beating and arrest of several Sailors and Marines by Portuguese police.
+The crew members were quickly released, however, and the U.S. Government received an official apology for the incident.- Departing Lisbon on 20 October, Barnstable County carried out one last exercise, that time with Spanish LSTs L-111 and L-112, at Galera before sailing for home on 28 October.
+After dropping off her embarked Marines on 9 November, the ship moored at Little Creek the next day.

 In late 1988, the ship transited the Panama Canal, and cruised off the coast of Central America for several weeks.
 She also made a port visit to Cartagena, Colombia in this time period.

 1990s

 In 1993, Barnstable County finally visited its namesake Barnstable County.
 It sailed through the Cape Cod Canal, its top just barely clearing the two bridges.
 During this approximate time, the main battery of 3" (76mm) guns was removed, and replaced with 25mm cannon.

 Spanish Navy

 Barnstable County was decommissioned on 29 June 1994 and transferred to the Spanish Navy through the Security Assistance Program, entering service on 29 August as Hernán Cortés (L-41), named after the 16th century conquistador.
 She retired from active service in 2009 and was scrapped at Las Palmas de Gran Canaria in 2014.